fjiangAI/fjiangAI.github.io/_pages/cv.md

 * Senior Area Editor (SAE) for ACL ARR 2024
 * Area Chair (AC) for EMNLP 2023, NAACL 2024, and ACL 2024
 * Reviewer for NeurIPS 2023-2024, ACL 2019-2022, AAAI 2021-2023, and IEEE/ACM-TASLP Journal
-* Professional Member of the China Computer Federation (CCF)
+* Professional Member of the China Computer Federation (CCF) and Chinese Information Processing Society of China (CIPS)
 * Member of the Shenzhen Key Laboratory of Cross-Modal Cognitive Computing
 * Speaker for the CIPS ATT "LLM Series" (Specific Domain Large Language Model Construction) - Shenzhen Station
 * Instructor for the CSDN ["Practical Applications of Large-Scale Language Models" Series Course](https://edu.csdn.net/course/detail/38824) (3000+ students)